-Lawless’s work offers viewers a true diagnostic for some of America’s true ills. – Eric Sandy (Cleveland Scene)
+Lawless’s work offers viewers a real, true diagnostic for some of America’s true ills. – Eric Sandy (Cleveland Scene)

-Lawless exposes the America ravaged by economic decline, rampant unemployment, foreclosures, and the like, exposing not only the forgotten ruins but the forgotten people that were left behind to survive.” – June Steward (San Francisco University)
+Lawless exposes the real America ravaged by economic decline, rampant unemployment, foreclosures, and the like, exposing not only the forgotten ruins but the forgotten people that were left behind to survive.” – June Steward (San Francisco University)

 Photographer Seph Lawless is a master of the abandoned — his frames are filled with eerie portraits of shopping malls, factories, homes.
 All dilapidated, all empty, all but forgotten.
-He usually travels across the United States via hybrid vehicle, equipped with a camera and a knack for finding ways inside strange structures, collecting stories of his adventures along the way. – Katherine Brooks (Huffington Post)
+He usually travels across the United States via hybrid vehicle, equipped with a camera and a real knack for finding ways inside strange structures, collecting stories of his adventures along the way. – Katherine Brooks (Huffington Post)

 I prefer absurdity over reality because it’s more honest, says Lawless –ABC News

-As Lawless’s photos went viral this week, the reaction on social media showed him that he had touched a nerve with racing fans.
+As Lawless’s photos went viral this week, the reaction on social media showed him that he had touched a real nerve with racing fans.
 ‘Racing for people in the South means a hell of a lot.
 So it needs to be respected,’ Lawless told ESPN – Gregory Sukiennik (ESPN)